ysenarath/sinling/README.md

 # SinLing
-SinLing is to be the tool for Sinhalese (සිංහල) Language Processing tasks.
+A language processing tool for Sinhalese (සිංහල).

 `Update 2019.07.21: This tool no longer requires java to run sinhala tokenizer.
 All java code is ported to Python implementation for convenience.`